 CALIFORNIA NOTICE AT COLLECTION

-At Mionetto USA, your privacy matters to us.
+At Freixenet Mionetto USA Mionetto USA, your privacy matters to us.
 This overview provides a brief explanation of how we collect, use, share, and protect your personal information when you use any of our products and services.

 What We Collect: We collect details like your name, contact info, info on your interaction with our Websites, and preferences to improve your experience.
 For the full details on personal information we collect, click here.